These Three Methods Will Melt Your Chocolate Chips

 Chocolate, like any other moody substance, requires special care.
 Using these guidelines, you can produce silky, flavorful chocolate every time.

-- Miniature chocolate bars, or "chips," are ideal for melting.
+- The chocolate chips are the ideal size for melting.
 They're already a uniform size, which promotes more uniform melting.
 If you're going to use chocolate bar chunks, try to break them up into roughly the same size pieces.

 - When melting chocolate, no water should be added.
 Chocolate can become thick and lumpy if water is added.